The Great Wave (The Lord of the Rings: The Rings of Power): Release

 "The Great Wave" premiered on Prime Video in the United States on September 16, 2022.
 It was released at the same time around the world, in more than 240 countries and territories.
+For two weeks leading up to the premiere of the second season on August 29, 2024, the first season was made available for free on the streaming service Samsung TV Plus in the US, Canada, Brazil, the United Kingdom, and Germany.

 Reception

 Viewership

-Software company Whip Media, who track viewership data for the 21 million worldwide users of their TV Time app, calculated that for the week ending September 18, two days after the episode's debut, The Rings of Power was the third-highest original streaming series for U.S. viewership behind Netflix's Cobra Kai and Disney+'s She-Hulk: Attorney at Law.
-JustWatch, a guide to streaming content with access to data from more than 20 million users around the world, placed it sixth on their list of top 10 streaming series in the U.S. for the week ending September 18.
-Nielsen Media Research, who record streaming viewership on U.S. television screens, estimated that the series was watched for 988 million minutes during the week ending September 18.
+Whip Media, which tracks viewership data for the 21 million worldwide users of its TV Time app, calculated that for the week ending September 18, two days after the episode's debut, The Rings of Power was the third-highest original streaming series for US viewership behind Netflix's Cobra Kai and Disney+'s She-Hulk: Attorney at Law.
+JustWatch, a guide to streaming content with access to data from more than 20 million users around the world, placed the series sixth on its list of top 10 streaming series in the US for the week ending September 18.
+Nielsen Media Research, which records streaming viewership on US television screens, estimated that the series was watched for 988 million minutes during the week ending September 18.
 This was a drop from the previous two weeks, but the series moved up to second-place on the company's list of top streaming series and films, behind only Cobra Kai.
 Parrot Analytics determines audience "demand expressions" based on various data sources, including social media activity and comments on rating platforms.
-During the week ending September 23, the company calculated that The Rings of Power was 27.2 times more in demand than the average U.S. streaming series, placing it tenth on the company's top 10 list for the week.
+During the week ending September 23, the company calculated that The Rings of Power was 27.2 times more in demand than the average US streaming series, placing it tenth on the company's top 10 list for the week.

 Critical response

-The review aggregator website Rotten Tomatoes reported an 84% approval rating with an average score of 6.8/10 based on 31 reviews.
-The website's critics consensus reads: "'The Great Wave' is an awkwardly sluggish mid-point for a season still searching for momentum, but the slow pacing doesn't wash away glittering virtues like awe-inspiring visuals and impressively detailed world-building."
+The review aggregator website Rotten Tomatoes calculated that 84% of 32 critics reviews were positive and the average rating for the episode was 6.8 out of 10.
+The website's critics consensus reads, "'The Great Wave' is an awkwardly sluggish mid-point for a season still searching for momentum, but the slow pacing doesn't wash away glittering virtues like awe-inspiring visuals and impressively detailed world-building."